May 24 column: Clematis

 Carol’s picks: Clematis texensis Duchess of Albany and Princess Diana; clematis viticella Etoile de Violette; and small-flowered clematis Paul Farges.

-• Herbaceous Clematis – Vines die back to the ground every year; all dead growth should be removed before new growth begins in the spring, just as you do with perennials each year.
+• Herbaceous Clematis – Vines die back to the ground every year.
+All dead growth should be removed before new growth begins in the spring.
+Just as you would do with perennials each year.

 Carol’s picks: Clematis integrifolia Blue Ribbons and Arabella.